Types of ant baits

 - Residual sprays are not baited, so the ants won’t be drawn to them.
 Instead, you’ll have to use the spray in such places where the ants will have to pass through – nooks, holes, crevices, and other entry points into your home where you know ants go through.

 - Residual sprays are not consumed directly by the ants.
 Instead, the ants get them on their legs and body as they walk over them.
 This means that the insecticide will either have to pass through the external shell of the ant (which usually involves compromising the shell itself and hampering the ant’s ability to absorb moisture from the air) or the ant will consume the insecticide as it cleans itself.
 Either way, once the ant is contaminated and it returns to the colony, it will usually contaminate the other ants through direct contact, with its feces, as well as with its corpse.
 This is usually less effective than ant baits as with them the ants will often bring the bait itself to the colony as well, thus allowing much more ants to get contaminated at once.

 All in all, ant baits seem like the more effective products in the majority of situations.
-Residual ant killing sprays are not without their uses, however, as they can usually last for weeks without any need for reapplication.
+Residual ant-killing sprays are not without their uses, however, as they can usually last for weeks without any need for reapplication.
 This means that you can spray a large quantity of such a spray in your home and leave it like this for a couple of weeks.
-This is a good option if you were planning on traveling anyway or if you don’t leave in the house at the moment anyway.
+This is a good option if you are planning on traveling anyway or if you don’t leave the house at the moment.